EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

 # 2. Bulk Load

-Compare the time taken to load 1B keys into the database.
+Measure performance to load 1B keys into the database.
+The keys are inserted in random order.

-    rocksdb took 2:20 hours
+    rocksdb:   2:20 hours
-    leveldb took greater than 2 days (did not finish)
+    leveldb:   greater than 2 days (did not finish)

 Here are the command that were run to load the database into rocksdb